Program OverviewPrinter Friendly

-By enrolling in the Event Management program, you study the segment of the industry that many identify as the essence of the hospitality spirit.
+By enrolling in Centennial College's Event Management program, you will study the segment of the industry that many identify as the essence of the hospitality spirit.

-During your time in the Event Management program, you lead all aspects of Centennial College's event centre — from planning to execution — and work alongside a world class hospitality and culinary team.
-As such, you develop your skills while enjoying a one-of-a-kind experience.
+In this graduate certificate program, you will lead all aspects of Centennial College's Event Centre — from planning to execution — working alongside a world-class hospitality and culinary team.
+As such, you will develop your skills while enjoying a one-of-a-kind experience.

 |Course Code||Course Title||Location|